 The SPMM focusses on a contemporary alignment of financial controls and leadership behaviours.
 Via guided self-control, the agility of the organisation and its employees increase, ensuring transparency and predictability of financial indicators and control instruments.

-Thus, the SPMM focusses on the organisational level, with strong links to and demands of the individual behavioural level (which we are currently researching and designing in the individual performance management submodel).
+Thus, the SPMM focusses on the organisational level, with strong links to and demands of the individual behavioural level.
 The SPMM seeks to shape the future role of the financial organisation towards business partnering.
 It focusses on the how and where in decision-making and strategy implementation rather than on the change in (organisational) structure or the introduction of a completely new instruments set.

 Organisational design research and practice focusses on innovative approaches (autonomous or network organisations, holacracy, etc.).
 During research projects and stays in the U.S. and Asia, we intensively examined the implementation of such innovative approaches in leading corporations (including Google and Groupon).
 These approaches give new and especially fast-growing organisations enormous flexibility via strong reliance on self-control.
 In our view, this is not an option for most established organisations.
 Nonetheless, the rigidity and slowness of traditional systems based on external control must be avoided.
 Thus, the SPMM is positioned between these two extremes, and proposes the notion of guided self-control.